|

 Segregated fees

 Segregated fees at UW–Madison contribute toward the student bus pass program, University Health Services, the Child Care Tuition Assistance Program, and other services, which are used at significant rates by graduate students.
-Unless you have a graduate assistantship, segregated fee payments are due at the same time as your tuition payment.
+Unless you have an assistantship, seg fees are due at the same time as your tuition payment.
 Graduate assistants have a deferred segregated fee payment due date, which is the first Friday in December for the fall semester, and the first Friday in April for the spring semester.

 |